 The Path Predictor function, if available, allows the user to predict the heading of the ship when turning in particularly confined waters.
 It is normally based on Speed Over Ground, Course Over Ground and Rate of Turn, but it is only a guide and does not replace the need to visually verify the progress of turns.

 Example of Path Predictor.
-Source: ECDIS Procedure Guide 2024-2025 by Witherbys
+Source: ECDIS Procedure Guide 2024-2025 by Witherbys squat and automatic UKC.
+These are discussed at length in the ECDIS Procedures Guide 2024 - 2025 by Witherbys.

 Future of 6th Generation